 - Place your palms on the floor at the side of your chest.

-- Lift your head and shoulders backwards without pressure on the palms while inhaling for three to five seconds.
+- Lift your head and shoulders backward without pressure on the palms while inhaling for three to five seconds.

-- Do not raise your body higher than the navel region, while retaining breath for six seconds.
+- Do not raise your body higher than the navel region while retaining the breath for six seconds.
 Breathe out three seconds, holding the pose, then return to the starting position.

 Pilates for Lower Back Pain

 Pilates exercises may be floor-based or entail the use of special equipment.
-It is highly encouraged that you confirm that the instructor is indeed a qualified professional to decrease the risk for further injury if you choose to take advantage of Pilates.
+Therefore, it is highly encouraged that you confirm that the instructor is indeed a qualified professional to decrease the risk for further injury if you choose to take advantage of Pilates.

 Other Exercises for Lower Back Pain